Claim: Tyson Foods eliminated Labor Day as a holiday in favor of the Muslim holiday of Eid al-Fitr.

 So now, for good or ill, our little local situation concerning the Somali refugees is a hot nationwide topic.
 As of this writing, the story still continues to spread like a virus through the Internet and the media food chain.

-Tyson Foods currently summarizes the issue on its web site as follows:
+Tyson Foods currently summarizes the issue on their web site as follows:

 Outdated, misleading information about Tyson employee holidays has surfaced on the Internet.
 Contrary to recently circulated reports, Tyson does NOT offer its workers a paid Muslim holiday at any location.